WDR/WDR/reference/wdr.manifest.loadApplications.md

 {% endhighlight %}

 _Installing or updating the application via AdminConsole, wsadmin ``AdminApp.install`` or ``AdminApp.update`` will not generate ``wdr.checksum`` property._

-> Application manifest MUST be tab-indented.
-> The design decision to not use YAML, JSON or other standard format was dictated by [Jython 2.1](../jython21.html) being installed with WAS by default.
-> The choice of supported text-processing libraries is very limited in that version of Jython.
-> > Actually, there is no choice at all.
-One must develop a parser from scratch in Jython 2.1.

 #### Arguments